robcarver17/pysystemtrade/docs/userguide.md

 ## Configuration
 </a>

 Configuration (`config`) objects determine how a system behaves.
-Configuration objects are very simple; they have attributes which contain eithier parameters, or nested groups of parameters.
+Configuration objects are very simple; they have attributes which contain either parameters, or nested groups of parameters.

 ### Creating a configuration object